0xmetaschool/Project-Proposal-Templates/README.md

 ## Join Our Community

 - **Discord Community**: Connect, collaborate, and stay informed with our vibrant Discord community.
 It's the perfect place to discuss project ideas, seek advice, or share your Web3 journey with like-minded individuals.
-Join the [Road to Web3 Discord Community](https://discord.gg/6nVEv4vKJ8).
+Join the [Metaschool Discord Community](https://discord.gg/6nVEv4vKJ8).

 ## Updates and Announcements